Revisiting Few-Shot Learning from a Causal Perspective: Introduction

-In this paper, we introduce causal mechanism~\cite{glymour2016causal} to interpret these FSL methods, which provides a unified explanation.
-In few-shot learning tasks, one of the main challenges is the \textbf{unobserved confounder}~\cite{glymour2016causal}, which causes spurious correlations between the examples and labels.
-This problem is especially serious in the few-shot setting, since there are only a few training examples which can lead to data bias more easily.
-As illustrated in Figure~\ref{causal} (a), the unobserved confounder, such as background ``grass"/ ``sky", would mislead the training model to learn spurious correlation, which may lead to the misclassification of examples from a new distribution, e.g., a bird with grass as background.
-To block the paths from the confounder, \textit{back-door adjustment}~\cite{glymour2016causal} and \textit{front-door adjustment}~\cite{glymour2016causal} are two popular approaches.
-In this paper, we revisit the above few-shot learning methods and formalize a causal graph as illustrated in Figure~\ref{causal} (b).
-In our proposed causal graph, we interpret the representation of example as the intermediate variable $Z$ between example $X$ and label $Y$.
-The unobserved confounder $U$ affects the distribution of $X$ and $Y$.
-We find that existing mainstream FSL methods like Matching Networks and Prototypical Networks can well fit the intervened causal framework in some special cases of the front-door criterion~\cite{glymour2016causal} (please refer to Section \textbf{Causal Interpretation} for more details).
+In few-shot learning tasks, this problem is especially serious since there are only a few training examples which can lead to data bias more easily.
+As illustrated in Figure~\ref{causal} (a) for a few-shot task, the unobserved confounder, such as ``taking pictures of birds in the sky'', would mislead the training model to learn spurious correlation $sky \to bird$.
+It may lead to the misclassification of examples from a new distribution, e.g., ``taking pictures of birds in the grass".
+Such spurious correlation is harmful for few-shot learning~\cite{luo2021rectifying}.
+To block the paths from the confounders, \textit{back-door adjustment}~\cite{glymour2016causal} and \textit{front-door adjustment}~\cite{glymour2016causal} are two popular approaches.
+The front-door adjustment does not require any knowledge of the confounders, thus it is an appealing approach to deconfound the unobserved confounders.

+Based on the causal graph in Figure~\ref{causal} (b) and the front-door adjustment, we introduce causal mechanism~\cite{glymour2016causal} to interpret these metric-based FSL methods, which provides a unified explanation.
+Specifically, we show that the existing metric-based FSL methods can reduce the spurious correlation that is defined in the causal graph in Figure~\ref{causal} (b).
+In deep learning, we can interpret the deep representation of the example as the mediator $Z$ between example $X$ and label $Y$, that is $X$ causes $Y$ only through $Z$.
+The true effect of $X$ on $Y$ can be identified via front-door adjustment.
+From this causal perspective, we find that existing metric-based FSL methods like Matching Networks and Prototypical Networks can well fit the intervened causal framework in some special cases of the front-door criterion~\cite{glymour2016causal} (please refer to Section \textbf{Causal Interpretation} for more details).